maxmarcon/live_select/README.md

 interface for search-like functionalities with type-ahead. `LiveSelect`s features include:

 * Single as well as multiple selection
-* Options to configure the behaviour, such as minimum number of entered characters that trigger an update or the maximum number of selectable options
+* Options to configure the behaviour, such as minimum number of characters that trigger an update or the maximum number of selectable options
-* Default styles for daisyUI and tailwindcss, which are fully customizable and can be even completely overriden if needed
+* Default styles for daisyUI and tailwindcss, which are fully customizable and can be completely overriden if needed
-* Ability to fully customize the rendered HTML for dropdown entries and tags using slots.
+* Ability to customize the rendered HTML for dropdown entries and tags using slots.

 ### [Try it in the showcase app](https://live-select.fly.dev/) 🔬